This unique subject enables pupils to become self- motivated, confident and resilient learners.

 Pupils will develop a critical understanding of the impact of design and technology on daily life by exploring the roles and responsibilities that designers, manufacturers and consumers play in our designed and made world.

-This is a broad based subject that encourages intellectual, creative and personal development, requiring students to use their initiative and to develop practical, problem-solving skills.
+This is a broad based subject that encourages intellectual, creative and personal development, requiring students to use their initiative and to develop problem-solving skills.